Privacy Rights Clearinghouse

 - Ask yourself, “Is this app requesting access to only

 the data it needs to function?”
 If the answer is no, don’t download it.
-If you
+I

 - Consider writing to the companies involved (such as Apple